yureek/S-HealthStack.github.io/pages/developer-guide/get-started/create-account.md

 1. Refer to `/account-service/invitations` in [Account Service API Endpoints](../../api-reference/account-service-api-endpoints.md) in the API reference.

 # SDK-Only Implementations
-Because health stack accounts are part of the health stack's backend system and do not interface with the participant app, creating health stack accounts does not apply to SDK-only implementations.
+Because Samsung Health Stack accounts are part of the Samsung Health Stack's backend system and do not interface with the participant app, creating Samsung Health Stack accounts is not required for SDK-only implementations.